Silver Bullion S.T.A.R. Storage

 - Unallocated, there is a small amount of bullion to cover everybody’s claim.
 You are not an owner as the small amount of bullion is on the provider’s balance sheet.
 Legally, you are an unsecured creditor.

 - “Fully” Allocated, the provider tries to buy or sell bullion to match, with a delay unless they distinguish between in-stock and pre-order bullion, the buying and selling of bullion by clients so that claims are matched with physical.
-However even in this case you are still not an owner because your claim is still a generic ounce(s) liability against assets held by the provider.
-You are an unsecured creditor.

 Keep in mind that these terms, other than "reserved" which requires documentary proof, are often used quite loosely and as this is mostly a self-regulating industry, so full allocation often comes down to how transparent the storage system is.